£28,000 *Price from

 Charging is done using a Type 2 connector and the on-board charger has a maximum power of 11 kW.
 This charges a fully depleted battery back to full in around 6 hours.
 However, a 3-phase grid connection is needed to achieve this.
 The majority of homes and charge points currently do not have this connection.
 In most cases the maximum charging power will be 7.4 kW, allowing for a charge time of 8 hours 45 minutes and a charge rate of 26 mph.
 Charging the car using a regular wall plug will take around 28 hours 15 minutes.

 Rapid charging is possible through a Supercharger connection (expected).
-The maximum rapid charge power is 70 kW, which charges the battery from 10% to 80% in around 35 minutes.
+The maximum rapid charge power is 70 kW.
+The battery can't be charged continuously at this power.
+In an average rapid charge session the average charge power will be around 55 kW.
+This charges the battery from 10% to 80% in around 45 minutes.
 A rapid charge like this will add about 160 miles of range.

 The estimated combined (motorway and city) energy consumption of the Tesla Model 3 is about 235 Wh per mile.
 By comparison, this energy consumption is the equivalent of a fuel consumption of 169 mpg in a traditional petrol car.

 The actual energy consumption will depend on several factors including climate, terrain, use of climate control systems and driving style.
 For example: sustaining high speeds in cold weather could result in an energy use of around 340 Wh per mile.
 However, driving at low speeds in mild weather will increase the efficiency to about 160 Wh per mile.